Snapshot™ captures honest team perception before cognitive filtering and group dynamics distort it.

 Snapshot™ reveals the common operating principle behind proven facilitation methods and applies it systematically as a real-time diagnostic for team perception.

-Participants select from curated images in response to a prompt.
-The ambiguity of images activates projection—people see their situation in the image and articulate things they wouldn't say directly.
+Participants select from a curated set of images in response to a prompt.
+The ambiguity of images activates projection - people see their situation in the image and articulate things they wouldn't say directly.

 The image collection: